 Quick Way to Open PDF in Pages on Mac

-How to Open PDF in Pages
+4. Open PDF in Pages

+Can Pages open PDF?
 Pages is a high-quality word processing application created by Apple to mirror the word processing solutions offered by the renown Microsoft Word.
 It provides file management tools that are compatible with a wide array of file formats, including Word doc, ePub, Rich Text, etc. You can import PDF, edit, insert images and graphics, and carry out other functions that make for professionally cut documents.
 In addition to all the essential features available in Microsoft Word, Pages also serves up proprietary functions for accessing the native cloud service iCloud, which allows you to easily share files with other Apple devices, including iPhones, iPod touch and iPad.

 However, one limitation that might hamper a seamless file management session when using Pages is that you need to convert a PDF file into other file formats directly supported by Page in order to open the PDF file on the app.
 When it comes to converting PDF files to a Page-friendly file, there’s a shortfall of apps that offer splendid solution.
 These splendid solutions, like those offered by the PDF all-rounder PDFelement for Mac, allow you convert PDF files into Page-compatible formats without compromising the quality, contents and layout of the original file.